 Apart from the generator itself, TDK also offers an evaluation kit, which, in addition to a CeraPlas HF element, also contains control electronics that enables the plasma generator to be operated at different performance levels.

 Laboratory samples of the CeraPlas HF element are available under ordering code Z63000Z2910Z 1Z60.
 The order code for the evaluation kit – including the control electronics – is Z63000Z2910Z 1Z61.
 This kit is recommended for initial tests, as it enables the CeraPlas element to be operated without any problems.

 - Activation of surfaces, e.g. of plastics for improved printability

-- Disinfection of wounds, sterilization of devices and foods
+- Treatment of wounds, cleaning of devices

 - Elimination of unpleasant odors

 Main features and benefits